gecholabs/quickstart/ch1-getting-started.md

 Git is a distributed version control system.
 The basic concept is like playing a video game, when you are about the face the boss at the end of a level you might save your game, as “savegame1”, then if you fail you may go back to that, at the next boss you might “savegame2”, etc… This creates a confusing chain of semi-meaningful names.
 Now you may need to revert to one of these previous versions as you advance, but the nomenclature \(arbitrary numbering\) quickly gets out of hand.

 With Git you can make a “commit” \(~save\) as you work and type a “commit message” to remind yourself, and others, of what you did.
 You can also create a “branch” of your code, that won’t affect the main code, but is where you are develop a new feature.
 Importantly, you can easily collaborate with others.
 Just like Google Docs revolutionized the way we edit docs, you can all be working on the same code base; however, you wouldn’t want edits by others edits to suddenly jump into your code and break things.
 So, there are cultural practices to how the code is managed and merged, as well as gate keepers to the Master branch.
 Essentially, you can work in separate branches, named for the functionality they are adding \(e.g. “fixing analysis bug”\), when you are ready you propose a “pull request” to a Master branch in the main repo to be peer reviewed and merged by your collaborators.
 We’ll discuss social coding practices and conventions later.
+Note that Git can be used for more than just code, you can manage many file types like images, data, and documents.
+This is useful for building a web site but also can be used to write books like this Guide \(written with Gitbook\).

 **To create a git repository in a folder**